vitorsavian/vitorsavian/README.md

 - Elixir, Golang and Rust Enthusiast :trophy: :rice_cracker:
 - In love with DevOps culture :whale2:
-- Working with React and Firebase at the moment :heavy_check_mark:
+- Working with React, Node and Firebase at the moment :heavy_check_mark:
 - RPG and Video Games lover 24/7 :video_game: :space_invader:
 - Trying every day to become a better person and better programmer :black_joker:
 - Studying at the moment -> Clean Code, Clean Architecture and Algorithms :flower_playing_cards: